Rui Tavares: Tavares Report

 In June 2013, he was commissioned by the European Parliament to submit a report on Hungarian constitutional concerns.
 The Tavares Report urged the Hungarian authorities "to implement as swiftly as possible all the measures the European Commission as the guardian of the treaties deems necessary in order to fully comply with EU law... [and with] the decisions of the Hungarian Constitutional Court and... the recommendations of the Venice Commission, the Council of Europe and other international bodies…".

 LIVRE

 In 2014, he founded the new party LIVRE.

 In the 2021 local elections, Tavares was elected member of the Lisbon City Council.
 Tavares had run alongside incumbent Mayor Fernando Medina on the electoral list of the "Mais Lisboa" coalition (Socialist Party and LIVRE), to be the councillor with the "Human Rights, Knowledge, Science, and Culture" portfolio on a Socialist-led City Council.
 The majority, however, was won by the "Novos Tempos" coalition (PSD/CDS–PP/Alliance/MPT/PPM); Tavares stated his intention to serve as opposition within the City Council to the new centre-right Mayor, Carlos Moedas.

 Tavares was elected Member of the Assembly of the Republic in the 2022 legislative election for the Lisbon constituency.
-Tavares pledged to get António Costa, re-elected Prime Minister with an absolute majority, to work with other left-wing parties.
+Tavares pledged to get António Costa, who was re-elected Prime Minister with an absolute majority, to work with other left-wing parties.